Krishnamurti wrote “How can our limited brain grasp the unlimited? It cannot, because it is limited.”

 Can you see that when you are concerned with your own happiness, your own fulfillment, your own success, this very self-interest limits the scope of your experience, the way you see your world, the possibilities available to you?

-You may take time to “explore and find out,” which is another thinking process that becomes a bondage, or you may see it instantly and fully – as it is – free of your opinions and ideas about it.
+You may take time to “explore and find out,” which is another thinking process that becomes a bondage, or you may be still and see it instantly and fully – as it is – free of your opinions and ideas (your thinking) about it.